Diatomaceous Earth For Bed Bugs

 The words “bed bugs” are enough to send most of us running with quivering skin at the thought of little blood-sucking creatures crawling all over us as we sleep.
 These little bugs are pests and is stated as such by the EPA and they can be difficult to get rid of once they have decided to make your house their home.
 They spend the daylight hours hiding in cracks and crevices where they are almost impossible to excise.
 Diatomaceous earth de is one of the most effective and safe options for bed bug control and bed bug treatment.
 If you have bed bugs infesting you, its time to get rid of them!

 Adult bedbugs are generally flattened and reddish brown.
 They resemble apple seeds in appearance and size.
 Newly hatched nymphs look very much like adults, and although they are almost colorless, they gain their reddish brown color as they mature.
 Bedbug eggs resemble a flake of dust on a dark surface, and are almost impossible for humans to see with the naked eye.

 If you are wondering if you have bed bugs and want an easy way to catch and identify them, we offer a product called the bed bug climbup interceptors.
-They work by preventing a bed bug from crawling onto a bed or even furniture in some cases.
+They work in pest control by preventing a bed bug from crawling onto a bed or even furniture in some cases.

 What do Bed Bug Bites Look & Feel Like?